kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

 # PlanesNet TFLearn Algorithm

-This example shows how to package a TFLearn algorithm for use with SageMaker.
-We have chosen a PlanesNet [tflearn][tfl] implementation of decision trees to illustrate the procedure.
+This example shows how to package a [TFLearn][tfl] algorithm for use with SageMaker.
+We have chosen a PlanesNet implementation of decision trees to illustrate the procedure.

 SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").